blue-stone-j/blue-stone-j.github.io/_posts/computer/2022-11-25-computer-network.md

 Remote port forwarding failed for listen port
 ```

 Check whether another process is listening this port.
-It's possible that you had created this tunel but you tried to create same tunel.
+It's possible that you had created this tunnel but you tried to create same tunnel.

 # Proxy and VPN